“There are no grades of vanity, there are only grades of ability in concealing it.”

 Well, it says I’m still influenced.

-Several months ago when my ophthalmologist determined I had to begin eyedrops to prevent glaucoma, I asked a standard question, “Do the eyedrops have any side effects?”
+Several months ago my ophthalmologist determined I had to begin eyedrops to prevent glaucoma.
+I asked the typical question, “Do the eyedrops have any side effects?”

 “Yes,” she said, “your eyelashes will grow longer.”